-I’m a writer, so my whole career has been surrounded by deadlines, due dates, and schedules.
-This need to plan flowed into my personal life, where filling out my planner became an actual hobby of mine.
-So it was no surprise to me that when I became a mom, I’d want to have some control over my kid’s sleep schedule too.
+I’m a writer, so my entire career has been surrounded by deadlines, due dates, and schedules.
+This need to plan flowed into my personal life, where filling out my planner became a hobby.
+So it was no surprise that when I became a mom, I’d also want to have some control over my kid’s sleep schedule.

 Expressing this desire for control caused a lot of judgment.
 I often heard: “You can’t control a baby” and “Good luck with that,” along with a few scoffs and laughs.
 But I was determined to find a way to give my new life as a mother somewhat of a routine.
-While pregnant, I researched and came across a ton of good resources for baby sleep schedules.
+While pregnant, I researched many good resources for baby sleep schedules.
 I preferred methods that seemed gentle and focused on creating a foundation for your baby to sleep well.

 Sleep Schedules Saved My Sanity

-When my daughter was born, I did not immediately begin to follow a schedule.
+When my daughter was born, I did not immediately follow a schedule.
 I let those first few weeks become one very long day and didn’t focus on any routine.
-But, around the 6-week mark, I began to instill some of the things I learned from the research I did while pregnant.
-Soon, those long, sleepless days became more manageable as I learned how to teach my daughter her days from nights and was able to have a rough timeframe of when she slept and when she ate.
-Not only did this make me a happy mom (a plan, yes!), but I also noticed my baby become happier.
+But, around the 6-week mark, I began to instill some of the things I learned from my research while pregnant.
+Soon, those long, sleepless days became more manageable as I learned how to teach my daughter her days from nights and had a rough timeframe of when she slept and ate.
+This made me a happy mom (a plan, yes!), and I also noticed my baby become happier.
 She was easily calmed, hardly fussy, and began to sleep through the night very early on.

 Of course, I know every baby is different.
 But once a schedule proved to work with my daughter, I never looked back.
-Today, my daughter is 18 months old and still on a sleep schedule.
+My daughter is 18 months old now and still on a sleep schedule.
 This means I am, in turn, on her schedule as well.
 No, I will not plan a playdate with you during her naptime.
-No, we will not attend an event with her if it is past her bedtime.
+We will not attend an event with her if it is past her bedtime.
 And no, we will not “just be flexible this once” to suit your needs.
 If you crave routines as I do, here are a few ways to do it with your kid’s sleep schedule.

 Tips for Keeping a Routine Based on Kids’ Sleep Schedules